JoshCork/golang-tdd-code-kata/README.md

 ### 1/12/18 (counting this as day 5)

+#### Kata 3: 4:31pm

+#### Kata 2: 3:28pm

+Fantastic Kata.
+Successfully made it hrough step 2 again with table driven tests.
+Also refactored my Add function to simplify it and drop my test for length as it was not necessary.
+Empty strings get converted to zero anyways... which I don't understand.

 #### Kata 1: 10:54am

 This one went really well.
 I was able to test all the cases in step 1 and step 2 succcessfully w/out issue.
 Need to move to table drive testing (which I did after the 30 minutes to lear how).